 Increase in Return On Investment

-A local Home Services client saw leads and follow-on revenue dip during the most recent period despite coming off multiple months of robust growth.
-As a media driven entity, this lead-gen company’s advertising metrics appeared to be moving in the right direction.
+A local home services client saw leads and follow-on revenue dip during the most recent period, despite coming off multiple months of robust growth.
+As a media-driven entity, this lead generation company’s advertising metrics appeared to be moving in the right direction.
 Further, though marginally influenced by weather, such factors were favorable in the cycle.
 While demand for services dropped in the period, other performance metrics such as average ticket price and close rates remained strong and in line with expected performance.

 The Challenge